 Simple English definitions for legal terms

-Read a random definition: in full
+Read a random definition: special-purpose property

 Dieu et mon droit is a French phrase that means "God and my right."
 It is the motto of the royal arms of England and has been used by many monarchs throughout history.
 The first person to use this motto was Richard I, and it has been used by almost all monarchs from Edward III to William III.
 The only exception was Elizabeth I, who used a different motto.
 Queen Anne also used a different motto, but Dieu et mon droit has been used again since her death.